 5. Identify the harm resulting from the behavior that the proposed rules are designed to alter and the likelihood that the harm will occur in the absence of the rule.

-Outdated rules create conflict and confusion for sanitarians.
+Outdated rules create conflict and confusion for physician's assistants.
 The proposed rules update previously adopted rules.
 Changes made specifically address the following: